-- C. Competitive Proposals-Procurement by competitive proposals: The technique of competitive proposals is normally conducted with more than one source submitting an offer, and either a fixed-price or cost-reimbursement-type contract is awarded.
+- D. Competitive Proposals (2 CFR 200.320[d])-Procurement by competitive proposals: The technique of competitive proposals is normally conducted with more than one source submitting an offer, and either a fixed-price or cost-reimbursement-type contract is awarded.
 It is generally used when conditions are not appropriate for the use of sealed bids. - 1.
 Competitive Proposals/Requirements: - a.
-A Request for Proposal (RFP/ITB) will be publicized and will identify all evaluation factors and their relative importance.
-Any response to publicized RFPs shall be honored to the maximum extent practical. - b.
-Proposals will be solicited from an adequate number of qualified sources (at least three). - c.
-SFAs will have a method for conducting technical evaluations of the proposals received and for selecting awardees. - d.
-Awards will be made to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered. - e.
-Architectural/engineering professional services (A/E): - (1) Competitors' qualifications are evaluated, and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation. - (2) Lowest price is not a factor when selecting an A/E firm; however, purchasing of an A/E firm's services is the only procurement where price is not considered. - D. Noncompetitive Proposals-Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source; or after a solicitation of a number of sources, competition is determined inadequate. - 1.
-Noncompetitive proposals may be used when: - a.
-Award of the contract is not feasible under small purchase procedures, sealed bids, or competitive proposals and at least one of the following circumstances apply: - (1) The item is available only from a single source. - (2) Emergency circumstances will not permit a delay resulting in competitive solicitation. - (3) Competition is determined to be inadequate after solicitation of a number of sources. - (4) Awarding agency authorizes noncompetitive proposals. - 2.
-Noncompetitive proposal requirements: - a.
-Cost analysis (i.e., verifying the proposed cost data, the projections of the data, and the evaluation of the specific elements of costs and profits) is required.
+A Request for Proposal (RFP/IFB) must be publicized and will identify all evaluation factors and their relative importance.
+Any response to publicized RFPs must be considered to the maximum extent practical. - b.
+Proposals must be solicited from an adequate number of qualified sources (at least three). - c.
+SFAs must have a written method for conducting technical evaluations of the proposals received and for selecting awardees. - d.
+Contract awards must be made to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered. - e.
+Architectural/engineering professional services (A/E): - (1) Competitors' qualifications are evaluated, and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation. - (2) Lowest price is not a factor when selecting an A/E firm; however, purchasing of an A/E firm's services is the only procurement where price is not considered. - E. Noncompetitive Proposals-Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source; or after a solicitation of a number of sources, competition is determined inadequate. - 1.
+Noncompetitive proposals may be used when (2 CFR 200.320[r]): - a.
+Award of the contract is not feasible under small purchase procedures, sealed bids, or competitive proposals and at least one of the following circumstances apply: - (1) The item is available only from a single source. - (2) Emergency circumstances will not permit a delay resulting in competitive solicitation. - (3) Competition is determined to be inadequate after solicitation of a number of sources. - (4) Awarding agency authorizes noncompetitive proposals.